 Are their specific provincial/federal guidelines to follow when you homeschool?

 In Canada, you are legally allowed to homeschool in every province and territory, however, each one has their own set of rules and regulations.
 Some provinces, like Ontario, only request families inform their local school board each year of their intent to homeschool.
 Others require mid-year reports or co-ordinator visits.
 Quebec, for example, requires a lot more intervention.

 Can you homeschool until the child enters college/university?

 You can homeschool from day one and just keep on going as long as you want.
 In fact, you could even continue learning at home through post-secondary by doing online and distance courses!
 It really depends on what is best for your child and their learning experiences.

 What kind of schedule do you follow daily?
 How many hours a day do you spend on schooling?

 Every family homeschools differently, so this answer will vary greatly.
-Some families homeschool all morning and take the afternoons off.
+Many families homeschool all morning and take the afternoons off for activities and free-time/interest learning.
 Some work on and off throughout the day.
 Some do more work for 4 days and then take a 3 day weekend.
-The wonderful thing about homeschooling is that it’s completely flexible to each family, each child, each situation.
+The wonderful thing about homeschooling is that it’s completely flexible to each family, each child, and each situation.

 At our house, we typically start school around 9 am and work through our school plans to finish around noon.
 Then we do lunch and chores before the kids have free play and computer time for a few hours in the afternoon.
-Later in the day, we head outside for some fresh air and action play before heading in for supper.
+Sometime in the day, we head outside for some fresh air and action play.